Backlinks are a key part of any SEO strategy, contributing to enhance a website's search engine ranking and authority.

 1. Domain Authority (DA)

 Developed by Moz, Domain Authority measures the overall strength and credibility of a website on a scale from 1 to 100.
 A higher DA score indicates that the website is more authoritative and trustworthy in the eyes of search engines.
-When analyzing backlinks, links from high-DA websites carry more weight and can significantly boost your website’s ranking potential, especially when integrated with the use of best AI SEO software.
+When analyzing backlinks, links from high-DA websites carry more weight and can significantly boost your website’s ranking potential.
+These are the types of links you should focus on when performing a backlink search for maximum SEO benefits.

 2. Page Authority (PA)